 It can be quite beneficial to move select Gmail email attachments directly to a cloud storage provider such as Google Drive, Dropbox or Microsoft's OneDrive.

-The reason is simple: Usually, you get much better file handling capabilities there, and options to share the files with other users are also integrated into most file hosting solutions.
+The reason is simple: usually, you get much better file handling capabilities there, and options to share the files with other users are also integrated into most file hosting solutions.
+Also, you may make some of these files available publicly on these file hosting services, something that cannot be done directly on Gmail.

 If you are a teacher, you could ask your students to send emails to your Gmail account with their homework attached to them, and have the files moved automatically to your file hosting solution of choice.